 Host a Special Event in a 19th Century Barn

 At the Frying Pan Farm Visitor Center, an old barn has been updated with modern amenities to create a beautiful venue for weddings, parties, corporate meetings, and other private events.
 The space features exposed barn beams, 26-foot ceilings, and a stage.
 A separate classroom is also available.

 Frying Pan Farm Park Essentials

-Every visit to Frying Pan Farm Park is unique because the animals, and life on the farm is always changing.
+Every visit to Frying Pan Farm Park is unique because the animals and life on the farm are always changing.
 Whenever you visit, you are sure to find family fun and a nostalgic step back to early farm life in Northern Virginia.